memfault/interrupt/_posts/2023-09-11-mcu-peripheral-forwarding.md

 With some modifications to the code of AddressSanitizer (ASan), we can adapt it to serve as an interceptor for peripheral operations.
 We would need to modify the ASan code to:

-1. Instead of inserting the calls before each memory operation, we would need to modify the ASan code to include calls to our custom library routine in place of memory operations.
+1. Instead of inserting the calls before each memory operation, we would need to modify the ASan code to include calls in our custom library routine in place of memory operations.
 This routine will handle the interception and validation of peripheral accesses.
 For example:

     ```cpp